javalent/fantasy-statblocks/README.md

 <img src="https://raw.githubusercontent.com/valentine195/obsidian-5e-statblocks/beta/images/render.gif">

+### Images

+Images can be added to the statblock using the `image` parameter.
+This should be a wikilink to an image located somewhere in your vault.

+The image will be placed next to the name, centered inside a 75px circle.

 ### Overriding Fields

 The `monster` field may be combined with other fields to override the field of the specified SRD monster.
 For example: